Ultimate List of Things to Do in Atlanta with Kids

 Atlanta Botanical Garden

 Atlanta Botanical Garden is a magical 30-acre oasis tucked next to Piedmont Park in Midtown.
 The beautiful space offers numerous exhibits, greenhouses and plantings that can be enjoyed by all ages and has special areas especially for the younger visitors.
 Kids will enjoy the Children’s Garden, water play at Sunflower Fountain and learning about various plants and animals in Soggy Bottom.
 The garden also offers kid-friendly programming listed on the online events calendar.
+Beginning May 2022, ABG will present “Origami in the Garden”, a series of giant metal sculptures inspired by the Japanese art of paperfolding.

 Atlanta History Center